Paediatric petrous temporal bone fractures: a 5-year experience at an Australian paediatric trauma centre

 We would like to thank the Trauma Services and Database Manager at the Royal Children’s Hospital for their assistance in data collection.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 This study was approved by the Royal Children’s Hospital Ethics Committee as a low-risk project and the requirement for consent was waived.

 - Collins JM, Krishnamoorthy AK, Kubal WS, et al. Multidetector CT of temporal bone fractures.
 Semin Ultrasound CT MR 2012;33:418-31.
 [Crossref] [PubMed]

 - Frisch T, Sørensen MS, Overgaard S, et al. Volume-referent bone turnover estimated from the interlabel area fraction after sequential labeling.
 Bone 1998;22:677-82.
 [Crossref] [PubMed]